 If we did not have Honeycomb it may have taken an additional 30 minutes or so to determine what the issue was by poking around in ELK or Cloudwatch logs.
 Honeycomb’s visualization and honeymarkers made it obvious that the issue was related to a recent release.
 On top of that, Honeycomb allowed us to determine the affected users and pass that information on to our support team.

 The team finds it easier and faster to get results with Honeycomb.

 Now that we have Honeycomb, we just use the ELK stack as the archive.

 SLO Theory: Why the Business Needs SLOs

-Now engineering and business speak the same language.
-Find out why you should care, how SLOs are critical to SRE practice, & how to keep your customers happy.
+Now, engineering and business speak the same language.
+Find out why you should care, how SLOs are critical to SRE practice, and how to keep your customers happy.

 Raw & Real Ep.
 4 Build Better Builds

 In this episode, we cover watching build pipelines with traces, using BubbleUp to find performance impacts/identify optimizations, and using markers with queries to verify deployment behavior.